Learning Gemara is one of the foundational pillars of Torah life.

 For a beginner, are completely unfamiliar.

-When a student does not understand even a single word:
+When a student does not understand even one word:

 The Result in Practice